thirumeniram/Todo/README.md

 - **Persistence**- The app is designed to maintain its state even through browser refreshes, emulating the reliability of a native offline application.

-<h3>Task Editing</h3>
+<h3>Task Editing(Additional Feature)</h3>
 <p style="font-size: large;">
+  .
 Task content can be conveniently edited.
 By selecting a specific task, users are provided the option to revise the task's details.
 </p>
 ---